CRMSB/PAPER_subspace_MESE/docs/src/convert.md

 ```

 The RawAcquisitionData object is an implementation of the MRD format.
-after that point the remaining function are purely in the MRIReco.jl package.
+After that point the remaining function are purely in the MRIReco.jl package.

-In order to perform the reconstruction we need to convert the raw object to an `AcquisitionData` object with the following command :
+In order to perform the reconstruction, the raw object needs to be converted into an `AcquisitionData` object with the following command :

 ```julia
 acq = AcquisitionData(raw,OffsetBruker = true);
 ```

-The keyword `OffsetBruker` is equal to true in order to correct the offset of the FOV along the phase and partition encoding (specific to Bruker).
+The keyword `OffsetBruker` is equal to true in order to correct the Field-Of-View offset along the phase and partition directions (specific to Bruker).

 ## Direct reconstruction

 From that point the user should take a look at the [MRIReco.jl documentation](https://magneticresonanceimaging.github.io/MRIReco.jl/latest/) in order to perfom the reconstruction.

-A direct reconstruction leading to undersampled artifacts can be implemented like :
+A direct reconstruction  can be performed with :

 ```julia
 params = Dict{Symbol,Any}()